atbasu/deep-reinforcement-learning-navigation/report.md

         Vector Action descriptions: , , ,
 ```

+The state space has 37 dimensions and contains the agent's velocity, along with ray-based perception of objects around agent's forward direction.
+Given this information, the agent has to learn how to best select actions.
+Four discrete actions are available, corresponding to:
+- **`0`** - move forward.
+- **`1`** - move backward.
+- **`2`** - turn left.
+- **`3`** - turn right.

 ## Agent Training

 ### DQN architecture

 To train the agent initially I used a vanilla Deep Q Learning as described in original paper.
-As an input the vector of state is used instead of an image so convolutional neural nework is replaced with deep neural network.
-The deep neural network has following layers:
+Since a vector of the current environment state is used as input, I have replced the CNNs with a standard DNN instead.
+The deep neural network has been structured to allow for varying layers but for the intial round of testing I used the following architecture:

 - Fully connected layer - input: 37 (state size) output: 128
 - Fully connected layer - input: 128 output 64